tylerthejester/ATM-App/README.md

 ### Improvements

 • Added a CSS file to have a better UI for users <br />
-• Added note to let users know things to consider before proceeding with transactions
+• Added note to let users know things to consider before proceeding with transactions <br />
-• Updated some terms such as "ATM Machine" to "ATM App", and "Cashback" to "Withdraw"
+• Updated a couple of terms such as "ATM Machine" to "ATM App", and "Cashback" to "Withdraw"

 ## How to run
 • Fork this repo to your GitHub <br />